How-To: GDB

 $ bash -c "$(wget https://gef.blah.cat/sh -O -)"

 They all offer very similar feature sets.
 I personally like GEF the best, but feel free to use whichever one you like.
-Read this article if you want to install more than one and build a local version manager.
+Read article if you want to install more than one and build a local version manager.

 Usage